 The mammal fauna is equally rich and visible, particularly during the dry season when peccaries, armadillos, Yaguarundis, coatis, agoutis, deers, and monkeys are attracted to the water holes.

-More than 60 species has come back and had used.
-This marsh for feeding, resting and reproduction events.
+More than 60 species have come back and used this marsh for feeding, resting, and reproduction.

-Home of the endangered species Mexican burrowing toad, which lives underground and only comes out for mating in early wet season.
+This is the home of the Mexican burrowing toad, an endangered species which lives underground and only comes out for mating in the early wet season.

 - Trails (entrance fee must be paid in cash to the rangers when entering the national park)

-The annual mean temperature is 81°F (27°C), with a maximum of 99°F (37°C) during the dry season.
-Palo Verde is classified as tropical dry forest, with an annual mean precipitation of 1500-2000 mm, distributed between June and November.
-Dry season months from December to April.
+The annual mean temperature is 81°F (27°C) with a maximum of 99°F (37°C) during the dry season.
+Palo Verde is classified as tropical dry forest with an annual mean precipitation of 1500-2000 mm, distributed between June and November.
+The dry season months are from December to April.
 The rainy season begins in May and lasts until the end of November.

-If you want to know more about the species list that you can to find on the Research Station please click here.
+If you want to know more about the species list that you can to find at the research station, please click here.

-Getting there: Palo Verde Biological Station is located in the Province of Guanacaste, 1 hour southwest of Bagaces on an unpaved road (28 km, 17 miles), from San José, it is 4.5 hours, from Puntarenas, 3 hours, and from Liberia 1.5 hours.
+Getting there: Palo Verde Research Station is located in the Province of Guanacaste, 1 hour southwest of Bagaces on an unpaved road (28 km, 17 miles).
+From San José, it is 4.5 hours; from Puntarenas, 3 hours; and from Liberia, 1.5 hours.
 To get there, take Route 1 (Carretera Interamericana) north from San José (follow signs towards Nicaragua) to Bagaces.
 Once you arrive at Bagaces, go southwest on the unpaved road opposite to the gas station.
 The gravel road is rough and requires slow travel.
 You will encounter several forks in the road, follow signs.